How to implement autocomplete search for large-scale e-commerce catalogs

 The customer was faced a dilemma between two unappealing options: to commission an expensive and technologically complex heart surgery on the existing search engine, or replace that search engine altogether with another one that had autocomplete features.

 Luckily, there was a third choice: to provide autocomplete functionality as an add-on service, that would integrate with their existing search engine and e-commerce back-end.
 This is one of our company’s specialities, developed over the years as a result of many generations of large-scale implementations of e-commerce search engines for big retailers.
 Here is how we did this.
+You can also see a demo of this solution here.

 The solution: search-agnostic autocomplete service